3D Sensing TOF (Time of Flight ) Product Solution

-GIGABYTE provides new innovated 3D sensing product -Time of Flight (ToF) camera is a special purpose, economic -cost smart solution with novel 3D imaging capture technology.
+GIGABYTE provides new innovated 3D sensing product -Time of Flight (ToF) sensor (camera) is a special purpose, economic -cost smart solution with novel 3D imaging capture technology.

 3D Sensing TOF Solution